Sahidev1/simple2D/README.md

 * Keyboard event handling
 * Mouse button, movement, wheel event handling

 Sample programs using the library can be found in /sampleprograms directory.
+There two sample programs so far: mandelbrot generator, snake.

 For compiling programs using the library you need SDL2, SDL2/SDL_image, SDL2/SDL_ttf